microsoft/NLU.DevOps/docs/NLUCleanTask.md

 ### `service`

-Required.
 Specifies the NLU provider to use when deleting the model.
 Works for `luis`, `luisV3` and `lex`.

+### `includePath`
+(Optional) Path to custom NLU provider DLL.
+See documentation about [Specifying the include path](https://github.com/microsoft/NLU.DevOps/blob/master/docs/CliExtensions.md#specifying-the-include-path) for more details.

 ### `workingDirectory`

-Optional.
-Specifies the working directory to use when running the `clean` command.
+(Optional) Specifies the working directory to use when running the `clean` command.
 This task only works if you have previously used the [`NLUTrain` task](NLUTrainTask.md) from the same working directory.
 Defaults to the Azure DevOps default working directory (i.e., the root directory of the repository).

 ### `nupkgPath`

-Optional.
-Specifies the folder containing a `.nupkg` for `dotnet-nlu` to install from.
+(Optional) Specifies the folder containing a `.nupkg` for `dotnet-nlu` to install from.
 When not specified, `dotnet-nlu` is installed from the default NuGet repository.

 ### `toolVersion`

-Optional.
-Specifies the version of `dotnet-nlu` to install from the default NuGet repository.
+(Optional) Specifies the version of `dotnet-nlu` to install from the default NuGet repository.
 You cannot specify both the [`nupkgPath`](#nupkgpath) input and `toolVersion`.